Assignment 5 (Aggregate Functions)

 AVG(expr)

-Returns average of values
+Returns the average of values

 AVG(salary)